binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 bithound can be configured to not analyse some files.
 Very large repositories are prevented from being analysed due to large scale performance issues.

-Analyses both NPM and Bower dependencies and notifies you if any are:
+It analyses both NPM and Bower dependencies and notifies you if any are:

 * Out of date
 * Insecure.
-Assuming this is based on the known vulnerabilities (41 node advisories at the time of writing this)
+I assume this is based on the known vulnerabilities (41 node advisories at the time of writing this)
 * Unused

-Analysis of opensource projects are free.
+Analysis of opensource projects is free.

 ##### [Node Security Platform](https://nodesecurity.io/) (NSP)

 NSP at the time of writing is quite popular.
 It provides Github pull request integration, it has a Code Climate Node Security Engine.
 Code Climate was discussed briefly in the "Linting, Static Analysis" section of "Code Review" in the Process and Practises chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
-Also has a CLI, so is CI friendly.
+It also has a CLI, so it is CI friendly.

 You can install the NSP CLI like:
 `npm install -g nsp`